 Our Smart Routing Engine optimizes the interplay between multiple payment service providers and payment methods.
-Payment Routing increases acceptance rates by routing transactions to the most appropriate acquirer, based on geo-location, risk assessment, and platform specific data.
+By routing transactions to the most appropriate acquirer based on geo-location, risk assessment, and platform specific data, authorization rates can be increased significantly.
 It calculates the best possible route across banks and MIDs, configuring rules in real time to track results and adapt possible scenarios depending on client needs.

 Criteria that you can select for making payment routing decisions are card data, customer data, geolocation, risk assessment, and platform or application-specific data.
 Configure rules that enter into effect immediately via an easy, drag&drop graphical interface.

 When connected to multiple payment service providers, payment routing can help protect payments, reduce processing fees, and improve authorization rates.
 The IXOPAY routing engine is flexible and intuitive and has features such as: